mirshahreza/AppEnd/README.md

 So we will dive into it after phase 1 become stable enough.

+**Getting Started Guide**
+To run the project
+1- Clone the repository
+2- Open it by Visual Studio 2022
+3- Setup database, to setup database
+	- Create an empty database in your sql server instance
+	- Get the producer at https://github.com/mirshahreza/RDBMS-PackageManager/blob/master/MsSql/Zzz_Deploy.sql
+	- Initiate your database by running the following commands in SqlServer Management Studio
+		- EXEC Zzz_Deploy
+		- EXEC Zzz_Deploy 'AppEnd'
+4- Change the database connection string at the appsettings.json
+5- Run the project

 **Documentation**
 For more information about AppEnd go to documentation.